Media-Democracy-Data-Coop/Media-Democracy-Data-Coop.github.io/01_about.markdown

 nav-order: 1
 ---

-The Media and Democracy Data Cooperative (MDDC, pronounced "medic") is a multi-disciplinary network of research centers and researchers working together to advance the use of digital data in political media and communication scholarship.
+The Media and Democracy Data Cooperative (MDDC) is a multi-disciplinary network of research centers and researchers working together to advance the use of digital data in political media and communication scholarship.

 MDDC's mission rests on two pillars: (1) to advance digital data collection efforts and (2) to provide opportunities for members to work together on research projects and endeavors.